I’m Benjamin and am a hitchhiking photographer. In my travels I quickly realized a need to make my own postcards for my friends and family.

 I wanted unique and personal postcards at a cheap price.
 Here is the result of that quest.
 This is a post for those whom aren’t familiar with Photoshop and editing their photographs.
 You should be able to make postcards that are one-of-a-kind and appealing at less than the cost of buying a postcard.

 Read on and when you are finished, please share this post with others, whom would benefit from it.
-Also, check out my journey hitchhiking around the USA, sharing stories of the Goodness of People at my blog, Create Our World.
+Also, check out my journey hitchhiking around the USA, sharing stories of the Goodness of People at my blog,.

 Here we Go!!!